TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 public ICommand NavigateCommand =\> new Command\<string\>(NavigateAsync);

 In both the Command and Command\<T\> classes, the delegate to the CanExecute method in each constructor is optional.
-If a delegate isn\'t specified, the Command will return true for CanExecute.
-However, the view model can indicate a change in the command\'s CanExecute status by calling the ChangeCanExecute method on the Command object.
+If a delegate isn't specified, the Command will return true for CanExecute.
+However, the view model can indicate a change in the command's CanExecute status by calling the ChangeCanExecute method on the Command object.
 This causes the CanExecuteChanged event to be raised.
 Any controls in the UI that are bound to the command will then update their enabled status to